harshilkandoi/report-submission-template/New section to be added for week4.md

-cpmmento for markdown team: This document contains the practical expectatuions of each tier.
+comment for markdown team: This document contains the practical expectatuions of each tier.
 Add this as a seperate section of the report after the motivation

 Solar is the cheapest follwed by wind, hydro and mech